-There are many features to be on the lookout for when looking for your best ski pants.
+There are many features to be on the lookout for when looking for your best ski trousers.
 We are going to cover the most important ones and why they are must-have features for a great skiing experience.

 If you are not skiing with a backpack, you depend on your ski jacket and ski pants pockets, make sure that the pants you are looking at have pockets enough to bring what you need.
 And also, make sure that the pockets secure with either zips or some other technique that keeps your stuff safe.

-Ventilation is a significant feature of skiing pants.
+Ventilation is a significant feature of ski pants.
 Usually, it’s vent zips located in the crotch or on the side of the pants.
 Use the ventilation actively on the slopes to avoid getting too sweaty.
 Just make sure that you close the ventilation if you are risking to get snow inside.
 But make use of it in the lift or so, if you are a bit to warm.

-DWR coating is a further treatment that is made to the outer fabric of the skiing pants.
+DWR coating is a further treatment that is made to the outer fabric of the ski pants.
 It makes water pearl and fall off, instead of staying on the pant to slowly soak in.

 Basically, providing much better water protection.
 An important note about DWR coating.
-Some brands do still not use ECO-Friendly DWR coating, but a coating containing perfluorinated compounds, which does not break down by nature.
+Some brands do still not use ECO-Friendly DWR coating, but a coating containing perfluorinated compounds, which do not break down by nature.
 And are poisonous for humans, animals, and the environment.
 So make sure that your pants have an ECO-Friendly and PFC free DWR coating.

-How should your skiing pants fit?
+How should your ski pants fit?
 Honestly, for most skiers, you can choose your fit, depending on the style you like.
 Slim, regular, or a baggy fit.
 Keep in mind that they should not be so slim that your movement gets restricted in any way.
 Also, you need to be able to add extra layering under if its a freezing day.

 The same goes for bigger sizes, if they are too big in the waist, you will need a belt or something to keep your pants up.
 You don’t want to have pants so baggy that they won’t stay up.
 That’s an excellent way to get snow inside.
 Apart from those notes, choose a style of fitting you like.